Jägerstab: Results

 The progress achieved by the Jägerstab was seen as a success by the German authorities.
-From February–July 1944, the production of the Fw 190 and Bf 109 fighters increased by 150 percent.
+From February–July 1944, the production of the Fw 190 and Bf 109 fighters increased by 150 per cent.

 The cooperation between the Reich Ministry of Aviation, the Ministry of Armaments and the SS proved especially productive.
 Although intended to function for only six months, Speer and Milch discussed with Goring in late May the possibility of centralising all of Germany's arms manufacturing under a similar task force.
 On 1 August 1944, Speer reorganised the task force into the Rüstungsstab (Armament Staff) to apply the same model of operation to all top-priority armament programs.
 The new task force assumed responsibilities for the Jägerstab's underground transfer projects.